What Services Are Available?

 - First month’s rent,

 - Home accessibility modifications necessary to improve independence and ensure safety.

 Care Support provides Take Me Home participants options for Peer Support, Direct-care for Trial Visits, and Respite as well as the opportunity to "extend" their use of certain Medicaid Waiver and State Plan services for which they are eligible.
 This may include for example, more direct-care service per month than is currently available through the Medicaid home and community based Waiver programs.

 Take Me Home Goods & Services

 Goods and Services are equipment, services or supplies not otherwise provided by Medicaid that address an identified need in the Take Me Home participant’s Transition Plan.
-These goods and services can provide a wide range of support, including the purchase of assistive technology that significantly enhances the opportunity for Take Me Home participants to live independently in the community.
+These goods and services can provide a wide range of support, including the purchase of assist technology that significantly enhances the opportunity for Take Me Home participants to live independently in the community.